Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 7870 will be 21% faster than the Radeon HD 4850 X2 1GB overall, due to its greater bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7870 should be quite a bit faster than the Radeon HD 4850 X2 1GB in general. (explain)

-Texel RateThe Radeon HD 7870 is much (approximately 60%) faster with regards to AF than the Radeon HD 4850 X2 1GB. (explain)
+Texel RateThe Radeon HD 7870 will be much (about 60%) better at anisotropic filtering than the Radeon HD 4850 X2 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison